 No matter how good (or bad) you think you are using mobile devices, there is always something new to learn and understand.

-Cyber Security is an increasingly important part of the IT Industry, and therefore my intention is to provide yo with all of the computer help I can to protect yourself and stay safe.
+Cybersecurity is a vital part of the IT Industry, and so I intend to provide you with all the computer help I can to protect yourself and stay safe.

 It is important to acknowledge the past in computing.
 Where we are today, for good and for bad, is down to the actions and decisions that are written in history.

-The Old Software section explains why legacy software exists and how this is 'perpetrated' by the IT Industry for both good and insidious reasons.
+The archive section focuses on Old Software and explains why legacy software exists and how this is 'perpetrated' by the IT Industry for both good and insidious reasons.

-Legacy software such as Internet Explorer is not compatible with today's Operating Systems.
-Legacy Operating Systems become obsolete and are subject to increased cyber attack as vendors stop producing security patches.
+Legacy software such as Internet Explorer is incompatible with today's Operating Systems.
+Legacy Operating Systems become obsolete and are subject to increased cyberattack as vendors stop producing security patches.

-Is is therefore important to know about legacy software.
-Are you using old software and unaware of the risk and consequences of not upgrading to software that is in support?
+Are you generally using old software and unaware of the risk and consequences of not upgrading to software that is in support?

 This section looks at these issues and also holds a collection of legacy software tutorials that are a useful aide memoir if you are still using old software, and are committed to the continued use of old software.